ansible/ansible/docs/docsite/rst/user_guide/intro_adhoc.rst

 Managing packages
 -----------------

 You might also use an ad hoc task to install, update, or remove packages on managed nodes using a package management module like yum.
-To ensure a package is installed without updating it:
+To ensure a package is installed without updating it.
+Package management modules support common functions to install, remove, and generally manage packages.
+Some specific functions for a package manager might not be present in the Ansible module since they are not part of general package management:

 .. code-block:: bash